 Access your account and complete your course(s) from any Internet-enabled device, any time, any place.

-Some of our competitors only grant you 30 days access to your course.
+Some other providers only grant you 30 days access to your course.
 When you enroll in our continuing education courses, you gain more than enough time to complete your course (4 months, to be exact).
 However, should you need more time, we'll make it happen!
 Our world-class customer support team is standing by to ensure your experience is as positive as it can be.

 You don't need to be a computer expert to use our platform.
 Our entire site was built with the comprehension that "ease of use" is rule number one.
 Still, you may decide you want some help, and we are a quick phone call away.
 We receive a LOT of positive feedback for our customer support, so rest assured, you're in good hands.